inforapid/PromptEngineering/README.md

-# Generating MindMaps with LLMs like ChatGPT for KnowledgeBase Builder import
+# Generating MindMaps with ChatGPT for KnowledgeBase Builder

 ## Overview